dragondive/plantuml_demo/plantuml_demo.md

 ### Getting Help

 Questions not answered from the documentation can be asked either on the [PlantUML forum](https://forum.plantuml.net/) or on [PlantUML's github page](https://github.com/plantuml/plantuml/issues).
 PlantUML's source code is available on [github](https://github.com/plantuml).

+## Using with other tools

+PlantUML can be used together with several tools.
+This document describes use of PlantUML with the following tools:

+* Editors
+    * VSCode
+    * Atom
+    * Eclipse
+    * Word

+### Editors

+#### VSCode

+* **Preview PlantUML diagrams directly**: PlantUML plugins enable generating a preview of the plantuml diagram descriptions directly from VSCode.
+* **Preview PlantUML diagrams included in markdown**: PlantUML diagram descriptions can also be included inside markdown code.
+Markdown plugins enable generating the diagram preview inline within the markdown preview.

+The [attached video](videos/plantuml_vscode_demo.mp4) shows a demo of both the options.

+#### Atom

+Atom editor has plugins to preview the PlantUML diagram descriptions, for both standalone files and when included in a markdown file.

+The [attached video](videos/plantuml_atom_demo.mp4) shows a demo of both the options.

+#### Eclipse

+PlantUML plugins are also available for the Eclipse IDE which enable generating a preview of the diagrams.

+#### Word

+PlantUML addin for Microsoft Word generates the diagrams for the plantuml diagram description and includes them directly into the same document.

+The [attached video](videos/plantuml_word_demo.mp4) shows a demo of using this addin.

 ## Customization